ihsur7/pathfinder/README.md

 - `setres`: Set the resolution for voxelization.
 Leave empty to use the default value (0.05).
 Recommended resolution is 0.05 and must be between 0 and 1.
 Must be set before loading a model.

 - `loadmodel`: Load a 3D model from an STL file and voxelize it.
 Currently, only STL files are supported.
 Must be loaded before picking input and output coordinates.
+The program will ask for the path to the STL file.
+Provide the path to the STL file, e.g. if the file is in `C:/Users/<username>/model/Volume.stl`, input this path.

 - `pickio`: Pick input and output coordinates.
 Must be done after loading a model.
 Click on a face to select it.
 Press the relevant checkbox to ensure correct coordinates are selected.
 The arrow MUST be visible and facing away from the selected face.
 Press 'i' to select input coordinates.
 Press 'o' to select output coordinates.
 Press 'c' to clear selection.
 Press 'q' to exit selection mode.